 Plots for villasView all

-Get a listing
+Get an individual listing

 Take the quiz and we will send you the most suitable options

 Frequently asked questions about construction in Greece.
 Want to learn more, please use the form below.
 Or text to our online chat and get the answer right away.

 Plots in Greece are measured in stremmas.
 1 stremma is equivalent to 10 acres, 1000 sq.m or 0.1 ha.

 Yes, you can.
 You can build several houses and sell them with adjacent plots.
 4.000 sq.m. are required to obtain a building permit.
 Further, you can sell houses with adjacent plots, divided at your discretion.

 This is a mutually beneficial business arrangement, popular in Greece, in which the owner of the land plot provides his land plot for development by a construction company, which, in turn, undertakes to build at its own expense, and upon completion of the construction, the owner of the land plot receives ownership of part of the buildings.
 As a rule, this part is calculated by agreement of the parties based on the plot price and is expressed as a percentage.